Universal-Connect-Project/ucw-app/README.md

       1. See [PREFERENCES.md](PREFERENCES.md) for details on what values you must provide in the `./apps/server/.env` file
    1. `cp ./apps/server/cachedDefaults/preferences.example.json ./apps/server/cachedDefaults/preferences.json`
       1. Make sure you then set up your preferences (see [PREFERENCES.md](PREFERENCES.md) for details)
-1. Make sure you have Docker installed (or another compatible container runtime), which is a required dependency for the institution search feature to function (more info in [DOCKER.md](DOCKER.md))
+1. Make sure you have Docker installed (or another compatible container runtime), which is a required dependency for the institution search feature to function, even when running via Node.js (more info in [DOCKER.md](DOCKER.md))
-1. Finally, you can run the docker containers, or just run via node.
+1. Finally, you can run the docker containers, or simply run from the cli, via node.
     1. For docker: `docker compose up`
     1. For node: `npm run dev`

+It can take a minute or so for the server to initialize and set up elasticsearch.

+Once the server is running, and you see a message that says, `"Message":"App initialized successfully"`, you can then navigate to [http://localhost:8080/?job_type=aggregate&user_id=test-user-id](http://localhost:8080/?job_type=aggregate&user_id=test-user-id) in a browser, and you should see the Universal Connect Widget UI load.

 ## Preferences and Aggregator Credentials